 - Dangerously low maternal blood pressure

 - Fetal distress

 - Prolonged labor

 - Head trauma

 Give us a call at (212) 577-9325 to discuss your case with a New York City lawyer today.

 If your doctor failed to provide the necessary level of monitoring and care that you and your child required throughout the course of your pregnancy and your child suffered from injuries such as Hypoxic Ischemic Encephalopathy (HIE), you may be able to file a lawsuit in order to secure compensation to cover any medical bills and other damages you may have incurred.
-Our New York City medical malpractice lawyers at The Perecman Firm, P.L.L.C. have spent more than 30 years providing families and individuals with the passionate and knowledgeable legal assistance they require during their time of need, and have recovered more than $350 million in verdicts and settlements for our clients over that time.
+Our New York City medical malpractice lawyers at The Perecman Firm, P.L.L.C., have spent more than 40 years providing families and individuals with the passionate and knowledgeable legal assistance they require during their time of need, and have recovered more than half a billion dollars in verdicts and settlements for our clients over that time.
 Fill out our online form to start out with a free case evaluation, or give us a call at (212) 577-9325 to speak with a member of our firm today.